brianglass/anastasis/files/presanctified.md

 The Priest, returning to the front of the holy Table, takes up again:

-Let my prayer be directed like incense before you Â…
+Let my prayer be directed like incense before you …

 ****